grafana/mimir/docs/sources/architecture/_index.md

 ---
-title: "About the architecture"
+title: "Grafana Mimir architecture"
-description: "Overview of the architecture of Grafana Mimir."
+description: ""
 weight: 20
 ---

-# About the architecture
+# Grafana Mimir architecture

 Grafana Mimir has a service-based architecture.
 The system has multiple horizontally scalable microservices that run separately and in parallel.